Dasharo/twpm-docs/docs/development/verilog_modules.md

 # Verilog modules

-Below is description of FPGA modules used by TwPM.
+Below is description of FPGA modules used by TwPM for EOS-S3.
 The design may change as the project progresses, state described here is valid for revision **TBD** of top module.

 ## Top level